Sait Abrasives needed a heating solution for the premises where they manufacture and store their products.

-Our client Sait Abrasives are one of the most important companies on the European and world scene to produce rigid and flexible abrasives for industrial use.
-OKEL were first contacted by Sait Abrasives in July 2019 by our client who was looking to upgrade the heating system within their large open plan premises that was used for both manufacturing and storage of abrasives products.
+Sait Abrasives is one of the most important companies on the European and Global scene for producing rigid and flexible abrasives for industrial use.
+OKEL was first contacted by Sait Abrasives in July 2019, looking to upgrade the heating system within their large open-plan premises used for both manufacturing and storage of abrasives products.

-OKEL attended site to meet with our client’s Managing Director to fully understand the heating requirements for Sait Abrasives and to complete a detailed heating survey of the premises to identify the most effective and efficient heating solution available.
+OKEL attended the site to meet with Sait Abrasives’s Managing Director to fully understand the heating requirements and to complete a detailed heating survey of the premises.

-Considering all the findings from the survey OKEL recommended that our client introduced a high efficiency wall mounted warm air and destratification heating solution that would be fuelled by the existing natural gas supply and would consist of 4 x 60 kw fully modulating suspended warm air heaters with integral axial fans.
+Considering all the findings from the survey, OKEL recommended that Sait Abrasives introduce a high-efficiency wall-mounted warm air and destratification heating solution that would be fuelled by the existing natural gas supply and would consist of 4 x 60 kW fully modulating suspended warm air heaters with integral axial fans.

-To ensure the warm air heaters delivered optimum performance they would be individually controlled by a multi-functional thermostatic controller which benefits from functionalities such as frost protection, keyboard locking, overtime programme, 10 programmable time blocks, summer ventilation mode and facility to connect to a BMS system
+To ensure the warm air heaters delivered optimum performance they would be individually controlled by a multi-functional thermostatic controller which offers frost protection, keyboard locking, overtime programme, 10 programmable time blocks, summer ventilation mode and the facility to connect to a BMS system.